UltraThink is Dead. Long Live Extended Thinking.

 How CoT Breaks the Limit

 Each intermediate token acts as a computational step.
-The ICLR 2024 paper “Chain of Thought Empowers Transformers to Solve Inherently Serial Problems” proved:
+“Chain of Thought Empowers Transformers to Solve Inherently Serial Problems” (ICLR, 2024) proved:

 “With T steps of CoT, constant-depth transformers can solve any problem solvable by boolean circuits of size T.”